jesselp666/.config-git/README.md

 DMENU - 4 patches (fuzzymatch, mousesupport, prefixcompletion-flag, xyw)

 My build of ST will display EVERY character correctly.
 I have compared with nearly EVERY terminal emulator on AUR and official Arch repos.

-I have NOT added the .Xresources patch to ST. It is completely unnecessary.
-I do not understand why so many add this patch.
-How does it save time??? config.h has EVERY configuration variable present, not just colors.
+My DWM bar is located in the scripts folder.
+It was created from an existing bar template.
+I put every module I use into one file though, for faster loading of the bar.

 My scripts include some launchers for programs keybound in DWM, as well logout scripts for DWM and BSPWM

-BSPWM is much easier to figure out at first.
-But I MUCH prefer DWM.
-The TAG SYSTEM is the KILLER FEATURE, EWMH compliance be damned.

-Why do you need EWMH compliance with DWM?

-Want to use Polybar?
-Don't do that, DWM bar is much better for DWM.

-Polybar is however great for BSPWM.

-I only have BSPWM installed for a backup.

-The beauty of DWM is one is very unlikely to ever need a backup WM.

-Why?
-If you have an error in your config.h file, DWM will not compile.
-Thus, your working instance is still present.

-I'm not even sure why I typed this, because I'll probably be the only person to see it LOL